Thursday, October 31, 2024

 It was Fred's Grandmother Graham who died in 1920, at age 72.
 Granted, to lose his whole immediate family--his grandmother, mother and father--at such a young age in the space of six years would have been devastating to most people.

-The dates of Fred's graduation from high school are also wrong.
-He did not graduate from high school at the age of 15 in 1922, he graduated three years later, like a normal person, when he was 18.
 Nor was he an orphan when he graduated, as his father did not pass away until the next year.
-Again, did Fred lie about this, and if so why, to make himself seem like a prodigy?
+Again, did Fred lie about this, and if so why--to make himself seem like a prodigy?
 Or has this just been an error by researchers?

-Oxford was then a small town of some 2000 people about thirty miles north of Cincinnati.
+Oxford was a small town of some 2000 people about thirty miles north of Cincinnati.
 It was where Fred's Grandfather Waldo died and was buried and where his father Karl was buried, even though Karl's wife Emma was interred, along with her mother, in Cincinnati.
 The Browns were lauded as one of "Oxford's oldest pioneer families."

 Langstroth Cottage, where Fred's Aunt Florence was discovered bolt upright in her chair, dead

-Karl and Linn had four older half-sisters: Alice, Winona, Florence and Berta.
-Fred would have known all his Brown aunts, who passed away between 1929 and 1944.
-His Aunt Florence, who died in 1929 at age 65.
-For many years she had charge of Langstroth Cottage at the Western College for Women in Oxford, a national historical landmark where famed beekeeper L. L. Langstroth, a friend of the Browns, lived for three decades.
+For many years Fred's Aunt Florence, who died in 1929 at age 65, was a stenographer who later had charge of Langstroth Cottage at the Western College for Women in Oxford, a national historical landmark where famed beekeeper L. L. Langstroth, a friend of the Browns, lived for three decades.
 Her lifeless body was discovered bolt upright in a chair in her bedroom by a history professor who had gone to check on her.
-There's a good macabre story for the Fredric Brown reader.
+There's a good macabre story for the Fredric Brown reader, though Florence had not been stung to death by bees or, presumably, affrighted by supernatural midnight manifestations.

-Another concerns another one of Karl's and Linn's half-sisters, Berta, who married Oxford antique dealer Alvin Gaston.
-After she died in 1934 at the age of 68, Alvin, six months later in 1935, said to be deeply despondent over the loss of his wife, committed suicide by slashing his own wrists and throat.
+After Berta died in 1934 at the age of 68, six months later in 1935 Alvin, said to be deeply despondent over the loss of his wife, committed suicide by slashing his own wrists and throat.
 Or so the county coroner concluded.
 (You can't read mysteries without being suspicious of this succession of deaths.)

 It really is something out of a Fredric Brown novel, with some notable parallels to The Screaming Mimi, recently reviewed here (antiques, razor death).
 Interestingly, Alvin was said to have owned "one of the largest and finest collections of antiques in the state," much of which was sold at auction, the Gastons having had no children.
 Alvin's hoard of more than 1000 Native American relics, including arrowheads and axes, went to his nephew Victor J. Smith, a prominent geologist at Sul Ross Normal College at Alpine, Texas.